-Agios Prokopios hotels come in the form of apart-hotels, studios and holiday homes, rather than large all-inclusive resorts.
+Agios Prokopios hotels come in the form of apart-hotels, studios and holiday homes, and charming Naxos boutique hotels, rather than large all-inclusive resorts.
 You can find family-run accommodations here with very short walks to Agios Prokopios Beach and all of which Agios Prokopios town has to offer.

 What makes Agios Prokopios, and frankly the entire island of Naxos great is staying on the sea’s edge doesn’t come with a large price tag.
 Most Agios Prokopios hotel options come in the midrange spend.